isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Nomacs](http://nomacs.org/) - Nomacs is also a basic viewer, with the added benefit of being able to view RAW images natively.
 Can rotate and crop too.
 Dead simple interface and just does what it says it does, and no more.
 This is my main image viewer these days.
 [Linux.
 Mac, Windows]
 - [HUGIN](http://hugin.sourceforge.net/) - Best panorama stitcher out there.
 Can also do mosaicking and image unwarping.
 A really great piece of software! **Highly recommended.** [Linux, Mac, Windows]
 - [geotag](http://geotag.sourceforge.net/) - Add geographic information to the EXIF tags of your photos by syncing with a track exported from your GPS.
 Very useful for remember exactly where you took a photo!
 [Linux, Windows, Web Service]
+- [Gotten Geography](http://robru.ca/gottengeography/) - A truly beautiful piece of software, and an elegant, simple way to add geotags to your photographs.
+One of the nicest software tools to use that I have come across in a long time.
+Does exactly what it says it does, and no more or less.
+Linux only, however.
+[Linux]
 - [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/) - Command-line libraries for manipulating the EXIF image information tags of your photographs.
 [Linux, Mac, Windows]
 - [PyExifToolGUI](https://hvdwolf.github.io/pyExifToolGUI/) - A nice Python GUI for ExifTools.
 Perhaps easier for you if you are not a command-line user.
 [Linux, Mac, Windows]